spotinst/terraform-provider-spotinst/website/docs/r/elastigroup_aws.html.markdown

     * `master_host` - (Required) The URL of the Rancher Master host.
     * `access_key` - (Required) The access key of the Rancher API.
     * `secret_key` - (Required) The secret key of the Rancher API.
+    * `version` - (Optional) The Rancher version.
+Must be "1" or "2".
+If this field is omitted, it is assumed that the Rancher cluster is the older version.
+Please note that the Kubernetes integration is required when using Rancher version 2.

 Usage: